-Greg sits on the Board of Governors of the Trial Lawyers Association of British Columbia, and has been asked to speak at conferences on topics ranging from alternative dispute resolution (mediation, arbitration, etc.) and client relationships, as well as contribute articles to the TLABC’s quarterly publication, The Verdict.
+He has been asked to speak at conferences on topics ranging from alternative dispute resolution (mediation, arbitration, etc.), client relationships, and trial techniques. as well as contribute articles to the TLABC’s quarterly publication, The Verdict.

 Greg’s considerable and ongoing professional and community contributions were recognized when was recognized as one of Vancouver Island’s “Top 20 under 40″ in 2016.

 You can contact Greg at 250.756.3823(extension 236) or by e-mail at email@example.com.